 Do I need recommendation letters?
 What type of references can I use?

-Letters of recommendation are not required, but you will need to provide two references.
+Letters of recommendation are not required, but you must provide two references.
 These references can be professors or managers whom you have recently worked with and who can attest to your work, academics, and overall interest in federal higher education policy.
 The selection committee will contact references for top candidates under consideration.

 Is there an interview?